Caminho Português Senda Litoral Route – Shoulds and Shouldn’ts PART THREE

 d

 Pension Glorioso was…adequate.
 The 70s furniture was…adequate.
-The WiFi didn’t even work all that well.
+The WiFi didn’t work all that well.
 It was probably our one fail booking of the whole Camino.
 Can’t really complain.
+And the private room beat the bunk bed dorms, but only just.
+It was clean.
+There wasn’t many places in the area to eat, either…but we managed to find something down the road a ways.

 Day nine was over!
 ONE.
 DAY.
 LEFT.
 And a short one at that.
 We’d be in Santiago de Compostela in the morning!